dragonicearth/React-proyect/README.md

     * Checkout(Last section where the buyer view your buy finish and message of thanks)

 # Tech
-CoffeeSHOP uses a number of open source projects to work properly:
+:desktop_computer: CoffeeSHOP uses a number of open source projects to work properly:
 - [bootstrap] - CSS enhanced for web apps!
 - [reactJS] - awesome web-based text editor
 - [markdown-it] - Markdown parser done right.
 Fast and easy to extend.